Phathdt/facewallet/README.md

 ```

 **Conclusion**: Passkey syncing via iCloud Keychain (Apple) or Google Password Manager (Google) also syncs the PRF secret material, resulting in identical PRF outputs across devices within the same ecosystem.

+**Important Note**: This behavior is based on empirical testing and observation.
+While our tests consistently show identical PRF outputs across synced devices, this is not explicitly documented in official WebAuthn/FIDO2 specifications.
+The behavior appears reliable for iCloud Keychain (Apple ecosystem) and likely works similarly for Google Password Manager, but users should be aware that:
+- This is implementation-specific behavior, not guaranteed by specification
+- Future platform updates could theoretically change this behavior
+- Device-bound (non-synced) passkeys will produce different PRF outputs per device

 ### Current Implementation: PRF + PIN Key Derivation